San Francisco COVID-19 (Coronavirus) Travel Alerts

 - LPGA Mediheal Championship - The tournament has been postponed to a later date.

 - PGA Championship - The tournament has been postponed and rescheduled for Aug.
-3 - 9, provided they have clearance from public health authorities
+3 - 9, which will take place without spectators

 - San Francisco SailGP - The race, happening May 2 - 3, has been canceled.